-Students in Year 10 are given the opportunity to go out on a one week placement usually in May.
+Students in Year 11 (post-exams) are given the opportunity to go out on a one week placement usually in June.
 Staff are encouraged to visit students on placements.
 Employers are asked to give us information on students' performance which can prove very enlightening.